the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-10.md

 ### Resource

 A resource is just something identified by a URL.
-An example of a resource could be `/index.html` or `/api/person` These are both resources, its down to the server to decide what these resources mean.
+An example of a resource could be `/index.html` or `/api/person` These are both resources, it's down to the server to decide what these resources mean.
 In a web application they might correspond to a controller, or as a file on disk.

 ### Version